 Configure mTLS between API7 Enterprise and Upstream

-Mutual TLS (mTLS) is a two-way TLS where client and the server authenticate each other.
+Mutual TLS (mTLS) is a two-way TLS where the client and the server authenticate each other.
 It is typically implemented in high-security environments to prevent unauthorized access and harden security.

 This guide will walk you through how to configure mTLS between API7 Gateway and an upstream service, using NGINX as a sample upstream service.